 The number of individual conferences that can be supported by the resource varies, and the maximum number of participants in a single conference also varies, depending on the resource.

 When integrated with the Cisco Rich Media Conferencing architecture, video-capable endpoints provide the capability to conduct video conferences that function similar to audio conferences.
-Video conferences can be ad-hoc, rendezvous, or scheduled.
+Video conferences can be instant, permanent, or scheduled.
 This section discusses the following main topics:

 Videoconferencing resources are hardware or software types, and currently the main difference between software and hardware video resources is capacity: